fardinkashef/Funguage/README.md

 # Funguage

 This is Funguage!
-A web application designed for language learning through video content.
+A web application developed for language learning through video content.
 Users can click on subtitle words to access definitions, examples, images, and additional information.
 They can also save words to their personal collection of learned vocabulary and review them later.

 ## 🔥 Motivation